kaankrli/Certificates_and_Badges/README.md

 # Certificates
 You can look at all certificates that I gained.
-(From A to Z)

 | # | Name of the Certificate | Organization | Year | Validity |